FluxML/Metalhead.jl/datasets/README.md

 # Image datasets

-Drop image datasets in this folder for auto-dection support using `Metalhead.datasets()`.
+Drop image datasets in this folder for auto-detection support using `Metalhead.datasets()`.
 That function will attempt to auto-detect any standard datasets present in this folder and make them easily available.
 This file, lists, for each data